aditya-azad/simple-ssg/README.md

 pyinstaller ./src/sssg.py
 ```

-Copy the `sssg` folder to anywhere on your system and add it to path to use the executable from anywhere on your system.
+Add the `sssg` folder to path to use the executable from anywhere on your system.

 ### From source